A Simple Wish: Plot

 At the theatre, Anabel asks Murray to try sabotaging Sable's audition.
 First, he tries to make it rain on the stage, but the weak downpour is dismissed as a simple technical problem, and the audition continues.
 Then she asks him to give Sable a "frog in his throat" to impair his singing.
 Murray takes this literally, and frogs start hopping out of Sable's mouth, shocking everyone.

 Nevertheless, Sable is given the part as the director Lord Richard refuses to wait for Oliver and wants to get the show into production.
 Boots, Claudia's dog-turned-human servant, finds them.
 Murray and Anabel trick Boots into taking them to Claudia by begging her not to.
 Claudia demands that they hand over her wand, and when they refuse, she resorts to torture by enchanting them to dance for her amusement until they are worn out.

 Anabel keeps Claudia distracted while Charlie attempts to give Murray the wand, but Boots manages to grab it.
 Murray then plays on Boots being unhappy with the way Claudia treats her to convince her that he should have the wand instead of her mistress.
-Claudia attacks him, but Murray tricks her into casting a spell that traps her within her own magic mirror, which she accidentally shatters after pushing it over the edge, keeping her imprisoned for eternity.
+Boots jumps into Murray's arms and he takes the wand.
+Claudia casts a spell intending to target them both, but the spell accidentally causes her to get zapped into the mirror, which she accidentally shatters after desperately trying to escape by banging on it, keeping her imprisoned for eternity.

 Murray, Charlie, and Anabel return to Central Park and restore Oliver just in time for him to be given the part of Sable's understudy.
 To grant Anabel's wish, Murray appears backstage and causes Sable to slip on a bucket and twist his ankle.
 The resulting temper tantrum gets him fired and Oliver, his understudy, takes over.
-Charlie and Anabel watch the show with Murray and the other fairy godmothers.
+Charlie and Anabel watch the show with Murray and the other fairy godmothers, including Hortence, who is shown to be freed from Claudia's spell.
+The movie ends with Murray taking Boots for a walk through New York City at night.